zlogic/mendix-docs/content/en/docs/control-center/deployed-apps.md

 To add a new environment for your app, click the name of an app, and then click the **Add Environment** button.
 You must specify the following information:

 * **Environment Name** – Enter a name for your new environment.
 The name must be unique (that is, your app cannot have more than one environment with the same name).
 * **Resource Pack** – Select the resources required for the new environment.
-The page displays the resources included in each resource pack, and their cost in cloud credits.
+The page displays the resources included in each resource pack, and their cost in cloud tokens.
 * **Production Environment** – Indicate whether the environment will be used for production.

 {{< figure src="/attachments/control-center/deployed-apps/new-environment.png"   alt="adding a new environment" >}}